 Thus, the processing order becomes visible as a steadily ascending path, and pairs of points with long delays between them become visible as high, steep slopes.
 But what about processing orders for higher-dimensional grids?
 To show the pairs of points with long delays in a three-dimensional grid, we would need to create a four-dimensional landscape—which I cannot draw.

 The goal of this project is to make the slopes of these undrawable landscapes hearable, in particular for processing orders of three-dimensional grids, and even higher-dimensional grids.
 The idea is that we process the points of the grid one by one, in the given order.
-When we process a point P, we also look at the other points of the grid.
+When we process a point P, we also look at its neighbourhood, that is, the other points of the grid.
 If there are other points close to P that were processed much earlier, or will be processed much later, we create a sound.
 If the nearby point was processed long ago, we create a high-pitched sound; if the nearby point will be processed far in the future, we create a low-pitched sound.
 The longer ago, the higher; the further in the future, the lower.
 We construct these sounds for the neighbourhoods of all points of the grid, in the order in which they are processed, at high speed: in some of the examples below, we go through more than 40,000 points in about 100 seconds.
 The result is a sound track in which low sounds indicate that we are approaching mountains that tower high above us in the four- or higher-dimensional landscape; high sounds indicate that we approach the edge of a cliff overseeing a valley far below.
 The sound track is polyphonic, because at any point in time, there may be cliffs and mountains on various scales in various directions.
 The overall trend in the sound track is that it rises in pitch.
 This is because initially, all points are still to be processed in the future, so only low sounds can be created, whereas eventually, all points will have been processed in the past, so only high sounds can be created.
 Alternatively, we can swap the roles of high and low and obtain a falling sound track.

 Below you will find thirteen sound tracks that have been generated from different processing orders for various grids.
 Depending on your background, you may find that the tracks violate many rules of musical composition and you may wonder why I did not correct those errors.
 Or you may feel that the tracks sound so musical, that this cannot be just the math at work: what you are hearing must be my own musical interpretation of the processing orders.
 Therefore, let me try to clarify what these tracks really are, and what aspects of the sound are actually under my control.